karenpayneoregon/enumeration-globbing-folders-files/readme.md

 Most examples that surface will show how to get files in a folder for one file extension and for simplicity are generally synchronous.
 One file extension is generally what a developer needs while enumerating a folder with a deep level of folders local or remote can cause the application to become unresponsive.

+> **Note**
+> Although code is presented in Windows Forms the base code will work in other project types

 ## Requires

 - Microsoft [Visual Studio](https://visualstudio.microsoft.com/) 2022 or higher - 17.4x